jonathancross/jc-docs/java-strong-crypto-test/README.md

     ...
     Security.setProperty("crypto.policy", "unlimited");

-### Testing if strong cyphers are supported on your system
+### Testing if strong cyphers are available on your system
 I created this small class to test for strong crypto:

 * [CryptoTest.java](CryptoTest.java)

-You can download and test liks so:
+You can download the java code or class and test liks so:

     javac CryptoTest.java
     java -cp .
 CryptoTest